HOTELS The Mohicans - Ohio's Most Extraordinary Treehouse Resort

 Sanctuary Treehouse Resort - Tennessee's Most Playful Luxury Resort

-Sanctuary Treehouse Resort in Sevierville, Tennessee describes itself as the world's first interactive treehouse resort, which is one way to put it.
+Sanctuary Treehouse Resort in Sevierville, Tennessee, is the world's first and largest interactive treehouse resort, which is one way to put it.
 Another is that someone built a 6-meter (20-foot) slide off the bedroom, installed a drink chute between floors so you never have to carry your own beverage up …

 Playa Viva - Sleep in a Treehouse, Release Baby Turtles, and Eat From the Farm